Aurora Mardiganian: Biography

-In New York, she was approached by Harvey Gates, a young screenwriter, who helped her write and publish a narrative that is often described as a memoir titled Ravished Armenia (full title Ravished Armenia; the Story of Aurora Mardiganian, the Christian Girl, Who Survived the Great Massacres).
+In New York, she was approached by Harvey Gates, a young screenwriter, who became her guardian and helped her write and publish a narrative that is often described as a memoir, titled Ravished Armenia (full title Ravished Armenia; the Story of Aurora Mardiganian, the Christian Girl, Who Survived the Great Massacres).
+It was published in 1918.
+To accommodate American audiences, her name was changed to Aurora Mardiganian.

-The narrative Ravished Armenia was used for writing a film script that was produced in 1919, Mardiganian playing herself, and first screened in London as the Auction of Souls.
-The first New York performance of the silent film, entitled Ravished Armenia took place on February 16, 1919, in the ballroom of the Plaza Hotel, with society leaders, Mrs. Oliver Harriman and Mrs. George W. Vanderbilt, serving as co-hostesses on behalf of the American Committee for Armenian and Syrian Relief.
+The book was used for writing a script for a silent film.
+The film was produced in 1919, Mardiganian playing herself, and was first screened in London as Auction of Souls.
+The first New York performance of the film, then titled Ravished Armenia, took place on February 16, 1919, in the ballroom of the Plaza Hotel, with society leaders, Mrs. Oliver Harriman and Mrs. George W. Vanderbilt, serving as co-hostesses on behalf of the American Committee for Armenian and Syrian Relief (which was then the name of Near East Relief).
+Most of the film is now lost.

+Mardiganian appeared at several screenings of the film, which was a central part of a successful fund raising campaign for the Near East Relief charity.
+She was referred to in the press as the Armenian Joan of Arc, describing her role as the spokesperson for the victims of the horrors that were then taking place in Turkey and the catalyst for the humanist movement in America.

-Aurora Mardiganian recalled sixteen young Armenian girls being "crucified" by their Ottoman tormentors.
-Auction of Souls showed the victims nailed to crosses.
-However, almost 70 years later Mardiganian revealed to film historian Anthony Slide that the scene was inaccurate:
+Mardiganian married in the 1920s and lived in Los Angeles.
+Later in life she was interviewed several times about her experiences.
+In an interview with film historian Anthony Slide some 70 years after the fact, she revealed that a scene in the film in which sixteen young Armenian girls were "crucified" by their Ottoman tormentors was inaccurate.
+Auction of Souls showed the victims nailed to crosses, but:

 The Turks didn't make their crosses like that.
 The Turks made little pointed crosses.
 They took the clothes off the girls.
 They made them bend down, and after raping them, they made them sit on the pointed wood, through the vagina.
 That's the way they killed - the Turks.
 Americans have made it a more civilized way.
 They can't show such terrible things.

-Mardiganian was referred to in the press as the Armenian Joan of Arc, describing her role as the spokesperson for the victims of the horrors that were then taking place in Turkey and the catalyst for the humanist movement in America.
-Mardiganian married in the 1920s and lived in Los Angeles until her death on February 6, 1994, aged 93.
-She lived long enough to see an independent Armenia, having declared independence from the Soviet Union three years earlier.